 - Check out the Ministry of Testing Podcast Testing Feeds.

 - Explore the content on Let's Talk About Tests.

-- Listen to a podcast on the Dojo podcast series.
+- Listen to a podcast on one of the Ministry of Testing podcast series.

 The user experience is pretty much what it says on the tin.
 It is how the user experiences your application and how they respond when they use the application.
 Don Norman describes it as even more than that.
 Testers are often tasked with understanding user experiences and helping ensure the user has a good experience by reporting back any possible issues to the rest of the team.
 Even before the product is out on the market, testing can help to highlight UX issues.
 An example would be a page takes a long time to load.
 A user wouldn't wait that long because the competitor product hasn't got the same issue.
 We should investigate the delay and try to fix it.